unlimited-name/installation/README.md

 ## Steps to install
 With a new Ubuntu machine, first run `sudo apt-get update && sudo apt-get install -y git` to acquire git.
 Then clone this repository: `git clone https://github.com/unlimited-name/installation && cd installation`

 First of all, use `chmod +x *.sh` and `./anaconda.sh` to install anaconda.
 After installation, you may need to restart the shell or use `source /etc/profile` to refresh the environment.
 Then run `./setup.sh` to finish chroma installation. **Note you need to check CUDA version of the GPU drive.** You will need to wait for seconds and type `accept`, and then choose CUDA Toolkit for installation.
-After this, you may leave and wait for a moment until the installation finishs automatically.
+After this, you may leave and wait for a moment until the installation finishes automatically.

 ### some explanation
 In `setup.sh`, there are several parts stated as following: